bwp91/homebridge-ewelink/README.md

 </span>

+### Plugin Information
+* This plugin allows you to view and control your eWeLink devices within HomeKit.
+The plugin:
+  * requires your eWeLink credentials to function
+  * supports LAN control for certain devices
+  * uses a web socket for real-time device control and updates

 ### Prerequisites
 * To use this plugin, you will need to already have [Homebridge](https://homebridge.io) or [HOOBS](https://hoobs.org) installed.
 Please refer to the links for more information and installation instructions.

-### Plugin Information
-* This plugin uses your eWeLink credentials to obtain and control your devices through Homebridge.
-* This plugin uses a web socket for real-time device control and updates.
-* This plugin also supports LAN control for certain devices that support it.

 ### Setup
 * [Installation (Homebridge)](https://github.com/bwp91/homebridge-ewelink/wiki/Installation-(Homebridge))